tekknolagi/tekknolagi.github.com/_posts/2025-08-13-linear-scan.md

 allocator:

 ```
-add [RSP-16], RAX -> RBX
+add Stack[0], P0 -> P1
-add [RSP-16], RBX -> RAX
+add Stack[0], P1 -> P0
 ret
 ```

-Each virtual register was assigned a physical place: R1 to the stack, R2 to RAX, R3 to RBX, and R4 *also* to RAX (since we weren't using R2 anymore).
+Each virtual register was assigned a physical place: R1 to the stack, R2 to P0, R3 to P1, and R4 *also* to P0 (since we weren't using R2 anymore).

 People use register allocators like they use garbage collectors: it's an abstraction that can manage your resources for you, maybe with some cost.
 When